cybrowl/log-new-relic/README.md

 This script fetches data from an external HTTP endpoint and forwards it to the New Relic Log API.
 It runs in a continuous loop, fetching data and forwarding it at regular intervals.

+## Features

+- Fetch logs from a logger canister
+- Convert logs to the desired format
+- Only Authorized caller can get logs and clear
+- Forward logs to New Relic Logs API
+- Clear logs in the logger canister after forwarding

 ## Prerequisites

 - Node.js installed on your system.